gabriele-di-bona/OpenAlex-Dataset-Creation/README.md

 ### Create institution table

 This notebook (`~/notebooks/5_create_institutions.ipynb`) extracts metadata about institutions from the OpenAlex snapshot.
-The data is stored in a single flat table saved as one or more CSV files in the folder `~/data/institutions/`.
+The data is stored in a single flat table saved as one CSV file in the folder `~/data/institutions/`.

 > ⚠️ **Important**: This notebook appends data.
 If the folder `~/data/institutions/` is not empty, execution will stop to avoid appending duplicate data.
 Ensure the folder is empty before running this script.

-After extraction, the corresponding section of `~/notebooks/aux_convert_csv2parquet.ipynb` can be used to convert the CSV files into a single `*.parquet` file stored in `~/data/institutions.parquet`.
+After extraction, the corresponding section of `~/notebooks/aux_convert_csv2parquet.ipynb` can be used to convert the CSV files into a single `*.parquet` file stored in `~/data/institutions/institutions.parquet`.

 #### Table structure